The Accord on Safety

 We need the Accord to swiftly expand to other countries

-Take a look this timeline of fatal factory incidents to see why is it urgent that the new Accord is international.
+Take a look this timeline of fatal factory incidents to see why is it urgent that the new Accord is international and why expansion to more countries is urgently needed.

 Want to know more?